 The Larabee’s were active Boy Scout leaders and used their estate as an opportunity to educate their troops about nature.
 Continuing with their lifelong dedication to teaching, in 1957, Mrs. Larabee donated her residence and land to San Diego County.
 To preserve the legacy, a foundation was established and opened the gardens in 1971.

 After county support waned in the early 1990s, a group of private supporters bought control of the estate.
 The non-profit was established to “actively participate in the conservation of rare and serve the botanical and horticultural needs of San Diego County and exist as an urban retreat.”

 The four-mile trail is divided into 24 separate gardens by climate.
 You will witness one of the world’s most diverse collections of plants.
 As you walk through canyons and hillsides, observing the habitats, many hidden nooks offer a chance to sit and relax.

 Kids Activities San Diego Botanic Garden

-Escape to any place in the world through the New and Old World Desert Gardens, a Tropical rainforest, California native plants, and an Undersea Succulent Garden, the Subtropical Fruit Garden or Mediterranean climate landscapes.
+Escape to any place in the world through the New and Old World Desert Gardens, a Tropical rainforest, California native plants, an Undersea Succulent Garden, the Subtropical Fruit Garden, or Mediterranean climate landscapes.

 San Diego Botanic Garden Gift Shop

 The gift shop and nursery are open daily until 4:00 pm.
-Gifts include traditional tourist items, as well as unique handmade offerings fitting a botanical theme, as well as bamboo sticks and books.
+Gifts include traditional tourist items and unique handmade offerings fitting a botanical theme, as well as bamboo sticks and books.
 Many of the plants in the nursery are grown on-site by volunteers or purchased from local growers.